ktatar/MASOM/README.md

 - Open the Traininig\MASOM-Learning.maxpat

 We will follow the steps in the given order in this Max patch.
 Please find extra details and explanations of each step below.
+If your Max freezes at any step, please be patient and wait.
+Max scheduler is the most fun as it comes to procedural algorithms or loops.
+Even though your computer thinks that Max is not responding, it is highly likely that Max is still progressing with the training.

 ## 1- Import your dataset